elenesharia/aimlFin2026_e_sharia25/task_2/transformer.md

   - Protocol type
   - Abnormal burst behavior

 Studies show that Transformer-based intrusion detection models achieve accuracy above 97%, outperforming CNN, LSTM, and Random Forest models.
+Compared to RNNs and LSTMs, Transformers handle long-range dependencies more effectively because any feature can attend to any other feature directly.
+Additionally, parallel computation enables faster training on large-scale cybersecurity datasets.
 Attention heatmaps also improve interpretability by highlighting which features contributed most to classification.

 ---